atharva072/VocaBuilder/README.md

 1. Barron 333 words.
 2. Magoosh FlashCards Words list.
 3. Manhattan Advanced 500 words list.

-All these listin one app would surely increase your vocabulary in general or for any standardized test.
+All these list in one app would surely increase your vocabulary in general or for any standardized test.